-Bookkeeping is simply the recording of your day to day business transactions into ledgers.
-It is the building block for preparing your year-end accounts, vat return and tax return.
+Bookkeeping for any business is simply the recording of your day to day business transactions into ledgers.
+Bookkeeping is the building block (for any business) for preparing your year-end accounts, vat return and tax return.
 No matter what type of business you are running it is absolutely imperative this is kept up to date and is accurate.

 One of the most important tasks within any bookkeeping system is Bank Reconciliation.
 It is very important this is done on a monthly basis and not left until your books and invoices are given to your Accountant at the year end.
 A monthly bank reconciliation allows you to see your true bank balance and whether or not you have enough cash to meet your business commitments as they fall due.
 Not knowing your true bank balance could lead to overspending, going overdrawn and incurring hefty bank charges.